Rated Excellent Online

 The primary concern for lenders is whether the property can be insured at full reinstatement value, whether it will retain its value over the loan term and whether it will be saleable if they need to repossess and sell it.
 Unusual construction types create uncertainty on all three of these factors, which is why lenders apply stricter criteria.

 For most non-standard construction types, lenders will require a more detailed structural valuation report from a surveyor experienced with that construction type.
-In some cases, they will require a full structural survey (a Building Survey, formerly known as a Homebuyer's Survey) rather than a standard mortgage valuation.
-For PRC (Precast Reinforced Concrete) properties such as Airey houses, a PRC certificate issued by an approved inspector and confirming the property has been repaired to a recognised standard can significantly improve lender appetite.
+In some cases, they will require a full structural survey (RICS Home Survey Level 3, formerly known as a Building Survey) rather than a standard mortgage valuation.
+For PRC (Precast Reinforced Concrete) properties such as Airey houses, a PRC certificate issued by an approved inspector (such as PRC Homes Ltd, or an RICS surveyor approved under the Housing Defects Act 1984) and confirming the property has been repaired to a recognised standard can significantly improve lender appetite.

 We've Helped Over 58,000 Homeowners